Editorial Board of the International Review of the Red Cross

 Professor of Modern History at the University of Exeter

 Andrew Thompson joined the University of Exeter in 2011, having previously held a Chair in Imperial and Global History at the University of Leeds where he was Dean of the Faculty of Arts and then Pro-Vice Chancellor for Research.
-He is the general editor of the Manchester University Press Studies in Imperialism series, and is currently writing a book for Oxford University Press on the history of the international humanitarian system during and after decolonization.
-He recently joined the International Center for Humanitarian Affairs organised by the Kenya Red Cross and is the Chair of the Advisory Board of the Institute of Commonwealth Studies at the University of London.
+He now sits on the Council of the Arts and Humanities Research Council and is the General Editor of the Manchester University Press Studies in Imperialism series.
+He currently works on a project on the history of the international humanitarian system during and after decolonization.

-The editorial team of the Review is comprised of Editor-in-Chief Vincent Bernard, Managing Editor Ellen Policinski, Thematic Editor Jovana Kuzmanovic and Editorial Assistant Kvitoslava Krotiuk.
+The editorial team of the Review is comprised of Editor-in-Chief Vincent Bernard, Managing Editor Ellen Policinski, Thematic Editor Kvitoslava Krotiuk and Editorial Assistant Saman Rejali.

 Ellen has been a member of the Review's editorial team since 2014.
 She previously worked in the legal department at the ICRC delegation in Washington.
 Prior to joining the ICRC, she worked on IHL dissemination at the American Red Cross at its headquarters in Washington, DC.
 She was also a law and policy consultant at the Washington-based NGO Center for Civilians in Conflict.
 She has an LL.M. from the Geneva Academy of International Humanitarian Law and Human Rights, and a J.D. from the University of Villanova Law School, and is a member of the bar in both New Jersey and Pennsylvania.